-A New Portal for PZU Clients
+Designing a New Portal for PZU Customers

 With 22 million clients, PZU Group is the largest insurer in Central and Eastern Europe.